C4ptainCrunch/thesis/source/index.rst

-We can now add the ``step()`` functions that plays a turn

-``Game.step(i)`` to play the
-i-th pit in the current sate.
-This will return the new state, the amount of seeds captured and a boolean informing you if the game is finished.
+We can now define the ``Game.step(i)`` method that plays the i-th pit in the current sate.
+This method returns the new state, the amount of seeds captured and a boolean informing whether the game is finished.